12 Tips for Managing Your Pitta This Summer

 - Sleep on your right side to encourage breathing through the left (lunar) nostril.
 According to Ayurveda and Yogic science, this helps cool the system.

 - Minimize being in the sun during the hottest part of the day.
 Sunburns are definitely pitta-aggravating so wear sunscreen if you're going to be outdoors.
 In fact, try taking a moon bath some evening.
 No tan, but it can be very cooling and calming.
-The more moon, the better - the next full moon is August 4th.
+The more moon, the better!

 - Avoid hot tubs or steam rooms, instead go for a cool dip in the pool or for a swim in the ocean.